Local Uncertainty Sampling for Large-Scale Multi-Class Logistic Regression: Introduction

 In this paper, we propose an effective sampling strategy for large-scale multi-class logistic regression problems that generalizes LCC sampling.
-The general sampled estimation procedure can be summarized in the following two steps: \begin{itemize} \item [(a)] Assign an accept-probability for each data point and select observations according to the assigned probabilities. \item [(b)] Fit a logistic model with sampled observations to obtain the unknown model parameter. \end{itemize} In the above framework, the acceptance probability for each data point can be obtained using an \emph{arbitrary} probability function.
+Our proposed sampling procedure can be summarized in the following: \begin{itemize} \item [(1)] it assigns an acceptance probability for each data point and selects observations according to the assigned probabilities; \item [(2)] it fits a multi-class logistic model with the subsampled observations to obtain an estimate of the unknown model parameter. \end{itemize} In the proposed framework, the acceptance probability for each data point can be obtained using an \emph{arbitrary} probability function.
 Unlike correction based methods \cite{king2001logistic,fithian2014local} that are specialized for certain models such as linear model, we propose a maximum likelihood estimate (MLE) that integrates the correction into the MLE formulation, and this approach allows us to deal with arbitrary sampling probability and produces a consistent estimator within the original model family as long as the underlying logistic model is correctly specified.
 This new integrated estimation method avoids the post-estimation correction step used in the existing literature.